ffd72342-netizen/smart-book-hair/README.md

 3. User selects stylist (filtered by service compatibility)
 4. User picks date and time (with availability checking)
 5. User enters contact details
-6. Booking is validated and stored via API
+6. Booking is validated and stored in memory
-7. Confirmation displayed
+7. Confirmation displayed (booking logged to console)

 ## AI Stylist Feature

 The AI stylist provides personalized recommendations based on:
-- Hair type (straight, wavy, curly, coily)
+- Hair type and preferences
-- User preferences (color, cut, beard, etc.)
 - Budget constraints
+- Occasion requirements
-- Special occasions
+- Service compatibility

-Recommendations include service, stylist, and reasoning.
+## PWA Features

+- Installable on mobile devices
+- Offline functionality via service worker
+- Fast loading with cached resources
+- Native app-like experience

-## Development Notes
+## Browser Support

-- **Separation of Concerns**: Frontend fetches data via API, no business logic duplication
-- **Error Handling**: Proper error states and user feedback
-- **Performance**: Efficient CSS, minimal JavaScript bundle
+Works in all modern browsers that support:
+- ES6 Modules
+- async/await
+- CSS Grid and Flexbox
-- **Scalability**: Service layer ready for database integration
+- Service Workers (optional for PWA)
-- **Security**: Input validation, CORS enabled

-## Future Enhancements
+## Contributing

-- Database integration (MongoDB/PostgreSQL)
-- User authentication
-- Email notifications
-- Payment processing
-- Real AI integration (OpenAI API)
-- Admin dashboard
+Since this is now a frontend-only application, contributions can be made by:
+- Improving the mock API functions
+- Adding new features to the UI
+- Enhancing the PWA capabilities
-- Mobile app
+- Optimizing performance

+## License

+ISC License